History of Texas Longhorns football: Early history (1893–1956)

 The University of Texas fielded its first permanent football team in 1893, managed by Albert Lefevra, the secretary-treasurer of the UT Athletic Association.
 The team played four games, a pair in the fall and two more in the spring, winning all four games while shutting out all four opponents.
-The first was against the Dallas Foot Ball Club that claimed to be the best in the state.
+The first was against the Dallas Football Club that claimed to be the best in the state.
 Held at the Dallas Fair Grounds, the game attracted a then-record 1,200 onlookers.
 It was a tough and spirited match, but when the dust had settled, the "University Eleven" had pulled off an 18–16 upset.
 "Our name is pants, and our glory has departed", growled the Dallas Daily News.
 The Texas club would go on to a spotless record and earn the undisputed boast of "best in Texas."
 After the inaugural season Texas officially hired its first coach, R.D.
 Wentworth, for $325 plus expenses.
 Wentworth shut out the first six opponents, outscoring them 191–0 before miserably losing their final game to Missouri 28–0.
 There were a number of firsts in Wentworth's one and only season as head coach at Texas.
 Texas' first ever meeting against Texas A&M occurred in 1894 and resulted in a 38–0 shutout victory for Texas in Austin.
 Texas also faced Arkansas in the first meeting between the two schools in 1894.
 The game resulted in a 54–0 shutout victory for Texas as well.
 These two firsts set the ground for the long extensive rivalries with the Aggies and the Razorbacks over the next century in which Texas would dominate both series with the two schools including several anticipated games.
 The 1896 Texas varsity was the first team to play out of state, as the team ventured east for games against Tulane (a 12–4 victory) and LSU (a 14–0 loss).
 The games were played on a Saturday and Monday in New Orleans and Baton Rouge, respectively, which was a particularly brutal travel schedule for that time.